-European Thermodynamics were approached by a major global provider of 3G / 4G LTE and backhaul mobile telecommunications products to optimise the equipment’s chassis in terms of thermal performance.
+European Thermodynamics (ETL) were approached by a major global provider of 3G / 4G LTE and backhaul mobile telecommunications products to optimise the equipment’s chassis in terms of thermal performance.

 The brief was a challenge since the overall power output could reach up to 60W.
 Embedded fan cooling was not an option so we needed to remove the heat via natural convection and conduction cooling.
 This led us to rethink the material that was being proposed by the customer and analyse other suitable materials that could replace it.

 The client required thermal design and analysis as well as the production of a prototype and supply of a component to their system.
 There was a lot of capacity that was not being used in the current design and the way that heat was spreading across the product was inefficient.